 The CCA Draft Pre-Budget Submission (currently being finalised with CCA members) is calling for a three per cent levy to be applied to government funding of charities and not-for-profits.

 This measure would enable more appropriate investment into sector capacity building including; training and development, research, and uptake of technology.

 CCA is keen to work with central agencies (treasury and finance) to examine how such a levy might work across the various government departments, but the fundamental requirement would be that departments investing hundreds of millions of dollars in program delivery through charities and not for profits would have to demonstrate that they are also investing in the capacity of the sector to provide the best possible services.
 In practice, this means offering government funded charities and not for profits increased support for capacity building, either within grant programs or as an additional investment.

 Being independent is critical to the work of charities across Australia.
 Having the capacity to train and retain committed staff and volunteers is also critical.
 It is time we invested more in the people that make a difference in our communities, the charities and not-for-profit sector workforce.

 Governments would do well to heed the advice of a previous UK prime minister; respect the independence of charities, but also offer genuine support to enable charities and the communities they serve to flourish.

 About the author: David Crosbie is CEO of the Community Council for Australia.
-He has spent more than 20 years as CEO of significant charities including five years in his current role, four years as CEO of the Mental Health Council of Australia, seven years as CEO of the Alcohol and other Drugs Council of Australia, and seven years as CEO of Odyssey House Victoria.
+He has spent more than 20 years as CEO of significant charities including eight years in his current role, four years as CEO of the Mental Health Council of Australia, seven years as CEO of the Alcohol and other Drugs Council of Australia, and seven years as CEO of Odyssey House Victoria.

 David Crosbie writes exclusively for Pro Bono News on a fortnightly basis, covering issues of importance to the broader not-for-profit sector.